Calendar of Events

 In 1882-1884, the settlers and farmers reached Ogallala.
 These men were encouraged by the Union Pacific Railroad because the railroad started selling their land at quite low prices.

 A serious epidemic of Texas fever swept over Nebraska during the summer of 1884.
 The disease first appeared near Ogallala in July apparently being brought in by Texas cattle.
 The disease spread quickly and it caused very heavy losses to the cattlemen.
 The ranchers had started to put expensive blooded bulls in their herds.
 These ranchers demanded that Texas cattle be excluded from Nebraska.
 This ban of Texas cattle was a damaging blow to the Texas trail herd business.
-This was the end of the romantic period of Ogallala.
-The cattle industry no longer existed and the wild-violent town was reduced to a peaceful farmer’s settlement.
+This was the end of the trail period of Ogallala, as the wild, often violent town became a peaceful farmer’s settlement.